Happyr/bref-hook-handler/Readme.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)
 [![Total Downloads](https://img.shields.io/packagist/dt/happyr/bref-hook-handler.svg?style=flat-square)](https://packagist.org/packages/happyr/bref-hook-handler)

-Do you want to make sure the new version of your lambda application is actually working before directing traffic?
-This package is here to help.
+This small library helps you to make sure the new version of your lambda application is actually working before you directing traffic it.
+It makes it simple to run a "PreTrafficHook".

 ## Install